XueZeyue/xuezeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue (薛泽岳), a researcher with a passion for building Generative AI products and platforms.
-I am also a PhD student at The University of Hong Kong (MMLAB@HKU).
+I am also a PhD student at The University of Hong Kong (MMLAB@HKU), advised by Ping Luo and Wenping Wang.
 My research interests lie in large-scale deep learning and deep generative models. <font color="red">I am actively looking for collaborations on building multimodal GenAI models.
 If you are interested, please feel free to email me.</font>

 <br/>